crownstone/crownstone-microapp/README.md

-# Bluenet module
+# Bluenet microapp

-Create a module that can be run from Crownstone code.
+Create a microapp that can be run on top of the bluenet firmware on a Crownstone.
 Very first implementation.

 # Organization